-Raising the grade revision day at Nottingham University for C/D borderline PP students.
+Raising the grade revision day at Nottingham University for 4/5 borderline PP students.
 Several visits to Universities and G and T enrichment for our higher ability PP students.

-After school booster sessions put on for Year 8 students below level 4, these were well attended and levels improved for all students who attended regularly.
-Higher ability problem solving enrichment after school for Year 7 and 8.
+Higher ability/pp problem solving enrichment after school for Year 7 and 8.
 Mymaths homework clubs at lunchtimes and after school to allow students without internet access at home the resources required to complete online homework.

-Science – Year8/9 HA trip to London, pupil premium students were given priority.
-We issued PP students with free revision guides, and exam/revision resource.
+Science – PP students issued with free revision guides, and exam/revision resource.
 Smart Science text books were given out to some KS3 students.
 Specialist equipment was provided e.g prescription safety glasses/goggles specially ordered in.
 PP students were invited to the Hawks of Steel flying demo during science week.

 Art /Design & Technology – Food: For KS3 a quarter of PP ingredients cost are funded through the food PP budget.
 PP money is also used to provide Ingredients for after school/ enrichment sessions for GCSE PP students at various times throughout the year.

-DT: The laser cutter materials: money was invested in materials all PP in all Key stages were given free outcomes funded by PP monies
+DT: money was invested in materials all PP in all Key stages were given free outcomes funded by PP monies.

 Key stage 4: Resistant Materials and Graphics monies from PP were allocated to materials and equipment; better quality of materials and tools equipment including metals cards etc. All PP pupils are allocated free resources.
 Equipment provided to students to complete controlled assessment work/ homework.